rucio/jupyterlab-extension/CONFIGURATION.md

   image: <image-url>:<image-tag>
 ```

-2. Add a custom authentication script to `hub.extraConfig'.
+2. Add a custom authentication script to `hub.extraConfig`.
 For instance, label it as `token-exchange` and append the script in this format:

 ```yaml
 hub: